acuminous/yup-by-example/README.md

 | string  | length, min, max, email, url, oneOf |

 ## Caveats
 Not all Yup validations can be reliably generated.
 For example there is nothing in the described schema that can be used to determine if `lowercase` or `uppercase` is required.
 With `strict` validation, this could cause problems.
 It's likely there there may also be issues with references and conditional validation.
-You may be able to work around many of these problems with [Custom generators](#custom-generators), [Function generators](#function-generators), [Chance generators](#chance-generators) or [Events](#events).
+You may be able to work around many of these problems with [Custom generators](#custom-generators), [Function generators](#function-generators), [Chance generators](#chance-generators) or [events](#intercept-generated-values).